 Essential oils are all the rage, and neem oil is no exception.
-Not only can it work as a safe and effective pest control, but you can also use it as a natural herbal remedy for several common problems like dry hair and itchy skin.
+Not only can neem oil work as a safe and effective pest control, but you can also use neem oil as a natural herbal remedy for several common problems like dry hair and itchy skin.
 Neem oil has a rich history that dates back hundreds of years.
-It’s a popular ingredient in cosmetics, soaps, shampoos, pet products, and toothpastes.
-But, what other uses and benefits do you get from neem oil and what is its history?
+Neem oil is a popular ingredient in cosmetics, soaps, shampoos, pet products, and toothpastes.
+But, what other uses and benefits do you get from neem oil and what is the history of neem oil?

 The History of Neem Oil